skeleton jester

 "Yes, the king has chosen to honor me-no doubt because he hopes I will help finance his war with France."

-"Just be sure you continue to do so," his wife urged.
+"You be sure you continue to do so," his wife urged.
 "England is on the verge of great prosperity.
 I can feel it."

 "Go ahead and laugh at me if it gives you pleasure, but English ships rule the sea, and there are great fortunes to be made in trade with foreign lands.
-If you remain a good friend of Edward and Queen Philippa, you may someday become second in power only to the king himself."
+If you remain a good friend of King Edward and Queen Philippa, you may someday become second in power only to the monarch himself."

 "Be careful not to give voice to your predictions in front of any of the members of the clergy this week, dear wife.
 One of them might accuse you of being a witch."